ViniSCode/Monances/README.md

 - All for free
 ## Funcionalidades
 - Add and remove your custom budgets
-- Track your incomes, expenses and check your Total
+- Track your incomes, expenses and check your total amount
 - Check the Balance Chart
 - Dark Mode
 ## Technologies